2023 Most Popular Biotechnology Bachelor's Degree Schools in California

 Biotech majors at Cal Poly Pomona take out an average of $17,879 in student loans while working on their Bachelor's Degree.

-Out of the 5 schools in California that were part of this year’s ranking, University of California - Davis landed the # 2 spot on the list.
+A rank of #2 on this year’s list means University of California - Davis is a great place for biotechnology students working on their bachelor’s degree.
 Located in the suburb of Davis, UC Davis is a public college with a fairly large student population.

 Women make up 66% of the biotech majors at the school.